 41.7 percent of Android users are on the previous version, Android 2.1, whilst 17.5 percent are on Android 1.6 and 12 percent of users are still on Android 1.5.

-Google also announced recently that Android 2.2, really isn’t designed for tablet computers, and they are planning to release Android 3.0 in the near future, which will have a much stricter set of guidelines and make it easier for all future Android handsets to run the latest version of Android.
+Google also announced recently that Android 2.2 really isn’t designed for tablet computers.
+They are planning to release Android 3.0 in the near future, which will have a much stricter set of guidelines and make it easier for all future Android handsets to run the latest version of Android.
+This move is expected to address some of the fragmentation issues by ensuring that new devices meet certain hardware and software standards.

 via i4u News